Table of Contents

 Problem Solving

 A fundamental part of every manager’s role is finding ways to solve them.
-So, being a confident problem solver is really important to your success.
-Much of that confidence comes from having a good process to use when approaching a problem.
+So, being a confident problem solver is essential to your success.
+Much of that confidence comes from having a good process when approaching a problem.
 With one, you can solve problems quickly and effectively.
 Without one, your solutions may be ineffective, or you’ll get stuck and do nothing, with sometimes painful consequences.

 There are four basic steps in solving a problem: